Basantpur, Pachperwa

 Basantpur is a village in Pachperwa Block, Balrampur district of Uttar Pradesh State, India.

 Demographics

 As of 2011 Indian Census, Basantpur had a total population of 3,776, of which 2,012 were males and 1,764 were females.
 Population within the age group of 0 to 6 years was 631.
 The total number of literates in Basantpur was 1,561, which constituted 41.3% of the population with male literacy of 48.0% and female literacy of 33.8%.
-The effective literacy rate of 7+ population of Basantpur was 49.6%, of which male literacy rate was 57.9% and female literacy rate was 40.3%.
+The effective literacy rate of the 7+ population of Basantpur was 49.6%, of which male literacy rate was 57.9% and female literacy rate was 40.3%.
 The Scheduled Castes population was 131.
 Basantpur had 475 households in 2011.

 Politics

 The sarpanch of Basantpur is Shabnam Khan.
-The panchayat has 5 ward members chosen by the people through polling.
+The panchayat has five ward members chosen by the people through polling.
+The village was named after Annie Besant.

 Transport

 Nearest railway station is Pachperwa railway station.